-1.8 GSMA software
+GSMA software

-Software to perform GSMA on genome-wide linkage studies is available from http: //www.kcl.ac.uk/depsta/memoge/gsma/ (Pardi et al., 2005).
-This program is written in C++ and available on Windows, Mac, and Unix/Linux platforms.
+Software to perform GSMA on genome-wide linkage studies is available from http://mmg. umds.ac.uk/GSMA.18 This program is written in C++ and available for both PC (using MSDOS window) and Unix platforms.
 The data input is a table of maximum linkage statistics for each bin, for each study.
 The program allows for an arbitrary number of bins and studies.
 Missing values are permitted, and bins replaced with the median linkage statistic for that study.
-For studies reporting p-values, the entry values should be 1 - p-value to ensure correct ranking of results.
-The program calculates the summed rank, then determines the summed rank and ordered rank p-values ( $p{SR}$ , $p{OR}$ ) by simulation.
+For studies reporting p-values, the entry values should be (1-pvalue) to ensure correct ranking of results.
+The program calculates the summed rank, then determines the summed rank and ordered rank p-values (p{SR} , p{OR}) by simulation.
 The user may determine the number of simulations, and the program is rapid, completing 10,000 simulations in under 3 seconds on a desktop PC.
 Weighted and unweighted analysis is performed, using user-defined weights.
-Three results files are output: (a) results for the most significant bins only, (b) a full genome listing of bin, summed rank, $p{SR}$ , $p{OR}$ (weighted and unweighted analyses), and (c) ranks assigned to each study, for data checking.
+Three results files are output: (a) results for the most significant bins only, (b) a full genome listing of bin, summed rank, p{SR} , p{OR} (weighted and unweighted analyses) (c) ranks assigned to each study, for data checking.

-1.9 Power to detect linkage using the GSMA
+Power to detect linkage using the GSMA

-An extensive simulation study of the GSMA was carried out by Levinson et al. (2003) based on genome scans contributed to the meta-analyses of schizophrenia (Lewis et al., 2003) and bipolar disorder (Segurado et al., 2003).
-For the simulation, a number of sib pairs with broadly equivalent information to the pedigrees from the original studies were used, with 1625 ASPs for schizophenia, 1017 ASPs for bipolar disorder (narrow phenotype definition), and 501 ASPs for bipolar disorder (very narrow phenotype definition).
-These three studies therefore give a wide range of study sizes covering those seen in many GSMA studies (Table 1.2).
+An extensive simulation study of the GSMA was carried out by Levinson et al.,12 based on genome scans contributed to the meta-analyses of schizophrenia14 and bipolar disorder15.
+For the simulation, a number of sib pairs with broadly equivalent information to the pedigrees from the original studies were used , with 1625 ASPs for schizophenia, 1017 ASPs for bipolar disorder (narrow phenotype definition), and 501 ASPs for bipolar disorder (very narrow phenotype definition).
+These three studies therefore give a wide range of study sizes covering those seen in many GSMA studies (Table 3).

-The schizophrenia study had high power to detect linkage with a locus conferring a sibling relative risk ( $\lambda_s$ ) of 1.3 at a significance level of p < 0.01.
+The schizophrenia study had high power to detect linkage with a locus conferring a sibling relative risk (λ_s) of 1.3 at a significance level of p<0.01.
+For a significance level of 0.05, a power of at least 70% was attained in the following situations: